maere/Portfolio/README.md

 > password: password
 >
 > Project Management:
-> The project management on a project like this was one of the more challenging aspects of the project, since it was a self-managing group and we spent a fair amount of our time working on communicating, merging, etc. But we got a basic implementation of the project finished, and will continue to implement the remaining features (e.g. the ability to add hashtags, comments, categories, search, etc.) over time.
+> The project management on a group project like this was one of the more challenging aspects of the work, since it was a self-managing group and we spent a fair amount of our shared time on communicating, merging, etc. But we got a basic implementation of the project finished, and we will continue to implement the remaining features over time (e.g. the ability to add hashtags, comments, categories, search, etc.).
 >
-> Here is the code for the project: [link]
+> Here is [code](https://bitbucket.org/maere/cmssource) as it is in it's current state.

 ----------